Configuration

 Section titled “Docker executor overrides”When PWNKIT_FEATURE_DOCKER_EXECUTOR=1 is enabled, these extra env vars

-control the container image and bootstrap behavior:
+control the container image, networking, and bootstrap behavior:

 | Variable | Default | Purpose |